Jacopo Philip Moretti

 is, surprisingly, a very fun language to write in, despite the abysmal ecosystem.

-I’m a Teaching Assistant for the Spring 2025 edition of Computer Language Processing, the undergraduate compiler course taught by Prof. Kunčak, and before that, I was a Student Assistant for Software Construction, the joint functional programming/git/scala course taught by Profs.
+I’m a Teaching Assistant for the Spring 2025 edition of Computer Language Processing, the undergraduate compiler course taught by Prof. Kunčak, and before that, I was a Student Assistant for Software Construction, the joint functional programming/software engineering/scala course taught by Profs.
 Pit-Claudel, Kunčak and Odersky.

 To refamiliarize myself with web technologies, I built time.ly, a timetable generator.
 It was a lot of fun (and somewhat fast) to write, and the layout algorithm for classes was pretty fun to figure out.
 It’s not yet s perfect, but classes got in the way.
 I’ll get back to it eventually.